 * Follow me on Instagram, Facebook, Pinterest, and Twitter.

 Looking for more dip recipes?

-- 1 teaspoon granulated sugar
+- 1 teaspoon sugar

 - 1 clove garlic minced

-- Remove the onions from the heat and allow to cool.
+- Stir in the garlic and cook for a further minute.
+Remove from the heat and allow to cool.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.